top of page

 Work experience

-1. Speak to your own contacts to see if they can help - friends, family, colleagues and neighbours
+1. Speak to your own contacts to see if they can help: friends, family, colleagues and neighbours

-3. Contact employers directly and ask - either in person or by email
+3. Contact employers directly and ask, either in person or by email

 Shadowing and observing

-If your child is struggling to get some sort of work experience, they could always approach companies and see if they could observe or shadow an employee.
-Providing work experience requires considerable effort from companies in creating a programme and having staff on hand to run it.
-Not all companies have the resources to do this so allowing your teen to shadow or observe an employee in their business may be an attractive alternative.
-It’s hit and miss as to how well the person they’re watching explains the job along the way, but it does give them the opportunity of shadowing someone higher up in the organisation; something that may not be possible through traditional work placements.
+Not all companies have the resources to do this, so letting your teen shadow or observe an employee may be an attractive alternative.
+It's hit and miss how well the person explains the job along the way, but it does give the chance to shadow someone more senior, something that may not be possible through a traditional placement.

 Need inspiration?